wintonpc/pbr/README.md

 - Unknown fields are discarded upon deserialization.
 Consequently, Pbr should not be used when passthrough behavior is required.
 - default values for optional fields are not currently supported
+- A Float in an integer-typed field is truncated when serializing, as with Float::to_i

 ## Optimizations